Connecting With Customers: Segmentation vs Personalization

 Email personalization strategies

-Email Segmentation and Personalization: Why You Need Both
+Why You Need Both Email Segmentation and Personalization

 Email segmentation is a must and so is email personalization.
 Impersonal emails can be a turn-off, but more importantly, using segmentation and personalization methods effectively can clock many more conversions for your business.
 The better you know your customer, the better your pitch will be.